denkwerk/denkstrap-structure/docs/javascript_en.md

 #### Conditions

 You can also load modules just under a certain condition.
 In order to do this, define the condition in the `data-condition` attribute.
-It's possible to define a condition, that is applied on all modules on the HTMLElement and for a specific module as well.
+It's possible to define a condition applied to all modules on the HTMLElement or for a specific module as well.
 To find out which conditions are available and how to create your own have a look at: [Conditions](#conditions-1)

 ```html
 <!-- Condition for all modules on this element: -->